whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 No example better reveals how this distortion works than the real story of history's most misunderstood spiritual leader: Jesus Christ.

 ### What Would Jesus Do?
-We Have Been Trained Not To Know
+We Have Been Purposely Trained Not To Know

 For almost 2,000 years, Christian authorities have taught Christian followers to be obedient, and to see Jesus Christ as an example of righteous obedience.